kaz-Anova/StackNet/README.md

 It is already pre-compiled for windows(64), mac and linux.

-**Verify that the 'lib' folder in the same directory where the StackNet.jar file is**.
+**Verify that the 'lib' folder is in the same directory where the StackNet.jar file is**.
 By default it should be there when you do `git clone`

 for linux you most probably need to change privileges for the executable :
 ```